 Homelessness is isolating and dangerous.
 St Mungo’s recognises the powerful emotional support that pets can offer to our clients.
 That’s why we are one of the few charities that accommodate people with dogs or other pets wherever possible, reducing barriers for someone to come off the streets.
 We work closely with a number of charities to support clients who have dogs to keep them in good health.
 Some of our projects also have resident cats.

 Each night, we provide a bed and support to more than 2,800 people in accommodation that’s owned, run or managed by St Mungo’s.

 By 2020, we’ll have spent almost £4 million improving our buildings where our clients live.

 Bobby came to London looking for work, but things didn’t go to plan.
 Having spent months sleeping rough, we helped him into accommodation at our Harrow Road hostel.

 Operating as a regulated housing association

-We own and operate properties across London and the south of England and act as a social landlord – so we’re regulated by the Homes and Communities Agency (HCA).
-You can read more about who the HCA are and our status as a housing association by seeing how we’re regulated.
+We own and operate properties across London and the south of England and act as a social landlord – so we’re regulated by the Regulator for Social Housing (RSH).
+You can read more about who the RSH are and our status as a housing association by seeing how we’re regulated.